-From there, you can either send your code to other people, or enter one of their codes.
+From there, you can either send your code to other people or enter one of their codes.
 When someone adds you to their Friends list, you’ll get a notification.
-Accept the request, and you’re done — you’re now linked to that other trainer, and can see what they’re doing in the game.
+Accept the request, and you’re done.
+Now you’re linked to the other trainer and can see what he’s doing in the game.

-The good news is that, despite all these levels of friendship, you only need to be Good Friends with someone to to start trading Pokémon (you both also have to have a trainer level of 10 or higher).
+The good news is that, despite all these levels of friendship, you only need to be Good Friends with someone to start trading Pokémon.
 It only takes one gift passed between friends to make you Good Friends, and once that happens, you’re only barred from trading “Mythical” Pokémon such as Mew.

-A Pokémon you already have in your Pokédex costs the least (100 Stardust); Pokémon you haven’t caught before, Shiny Pokémon and Legendary Pokémon can cost more (in some cases, much, much more), and have their own special requirements.
+A Pokémon you already have in your Pokédex costs the least (100 Stardust); Pokémon you haven’t caught before, Shiny Pokémon, and Legendary Pokémon can cost more (in some cases, much, much more), and they have their own special requirements.

-The incentive to increase your level of friendship with other people is that it greatly reduces your Stardust costs for trading (as well as confers other benefits when raiding and battling gyms together).
-It can also hugely reduce the costs of certain trades with friends, so put the time in and send those gifts to bring up your Friendship level if you mean to be trading the best Pokémon.
+The incentive to increase your level of friendship with other people is that it greatly reduces your Stardust costs for trading (and offers other benefits when raiding and battling gyms together).
+It can also hugely reduce the costs of certain trades with friends, so put the time in and send those gifts to bring up your Friendship level if you hope to be trading the best Pokémon.

-You can add any other Pokémon Go trainer to your Friend list from anywhere in the world, provided you have their code.
-While you can send them gifts from wherever you are, to actually trade with them, you have to be physically close together — the same as when you raid or battle a gym together.
+You can add any other Pokémon Go trainer from anywhere in the world to your Friend list, provided you have their code.
+While you can send them gifts from wherever you are, to actually trade with them, you have to be physically close together — the same goes for when you raid or battle a gym together.

 You’ll also get something for trading other than a new Pokémon — candies.
 How many candies you receive from a trade is determined by where the Pokémon being traded were caught.
 The further away you are from wherever the Pokémon was nabbed, up to 100 kilometers, the more candies the trade will dish out.